code-craka/visa-manager-app/PRD.md

-# Visa Manager App - Production Ready Version 0.3.1
+# Visa Manager App - Production Ready Version 0.3.2

 ## Executive Summary

-The Visa Manager App has reached full production readiness with Version 0.3.1, featuring complete client management system implementation with comprehensive REST API, advanced frontend UI, and extensive testing coverage.
-Building on the solid foundation of Version 0.3.0's Clerk authentication integration, this version delivers a complete client management solution with enterprise-grade security, performance optimization, and user experience excellence.
+The Visa Manager App has reached full production readiness with Version 0.3.2, featuring comprehensive task management model implementation with complete TypeScript interfaces and types for advanced task management.
+Building on Version 0.3.1's complete client management system and Version 0.3.0's Clerk authentication integration, this version delivers a comprehensive task management solution with enterprise-grade security, performance optimization, and user experience excellence.

 # Objective

 The primary goal of this application is to streamline and organize the workflow and commission tracking between a visa agency and its third-party partners (individuals or companies handling tasks like fingerprinting or medical exams).
 This app serves as a central hub for task assignment, real-time progress tracking, and commission management, eliminating the need for fragmented communication channels.

-## Key Achievements (Version 0.3.1)
+## Key Achievements (Version 0.3.2)

 ### ✅ Complete Client Management System